Fort Drum Access Control

 Special procedures will be put in place and announced for communitywide special events such as Mountainfest.

-Either form can be printed, filled in, signed, and dropped off in person at Bldg.
-10008, Visitor Control Center, between the hours of 5:30 a.m. and 10 p.m.
+Any of these forms can be printed, filled in, signed, and dropped off in person at Bldg.
+11008, Visitor Control Center, between 5:30 a.m. and 10 p.m. daily.

 Forms also can be filled in, signed electronically, and emailed to firstname.lastname@example.org.

 If there is an issue found during background checks, you will be notified telephonically.